-From the end of the parking area, follow the paved trail 700 ft. to the bottom of the lower-most falls. (this first overlook is handicapped accessible) At this point the trail becomes dirt, and does the first of nine switchbacks on its way to the top of the highest set of falls.
+From the end of the parking area, follow the paved trail 700 ft. to the bottom of the lower-most falls. (this first overlook is accessible for wheelchair users) At this point the trail becomes dirt, and does the first of nine switchbacks on its way to the top of the highest set of falls.
 The trial is well maintained, and has wooden guardrails along its steeper portions, as well as railed overlooks at the most scenic points.

 Arrive at the top of the falls and cross over a wooden bridge to an overlook.
 From here you can get a nice view of the Tye River Valley and Blue Ridge Mountains.
 Don’t be tempted to climb over the stone wall onto the uppermost portion of the falls.
 The rocks are covered with a very slippery “clear” algae, and according to the Forestry Service sign, over 30 people have fallen to their deaths climbing out onto the rocks.